 The release of confinement energy is the key property of a quantum dot that explains the positive relationship between the size of a QD and the frequency of light it emits.

 Unlike bulk semiconductors, which have continuous energy levels within bands, the quantum confinement effect creates a large band gap with observable, discrete energy levels.
 And due to this quantized band gap, a quantum dot can emit a very consistent wavelength of light that can be fine-tuned by changing the size of the quantum dots (or in other words changing the energy levels)

 Thanks to QDs' outstanding optical properties, the technology applies very well to display design and manufacturing.

 So, let's tie this quantum physics back to the quantum dots in displays, and see why spherical QDs already work efficiently — due to the exacting ratio between their high surface area and their volume.

 Because of this phenomenon, quantum dots can emit a wide range of color of light from the same material as their size is altered.
 What's more, due to the high level of control possible over the size of the nanocrystals that are invariably produced, quantum dots can be finely tuned during manufactur- ing to emit the desired color of light in vivid images.

 Although displays today are not capable of implementing all colors that people can see, BT.
 2020. color levels are now achievable with advanced display technology.
 Therefore, the BT.
 2020. standard has become extremely important for measuring display performance.
-QD-Display, industry-leading self-emitting display producing blue light with Quantum dots provides the widest BT2020 coverage - 90.3% (TV), 80.7% (MNT).
+QD-OLED, industry-leading self-emitting display producing blue light with Quantum dots provides the widest BT2020 coverage - 90.3% (TV), 80.7% (MNT).

 How do Quantum Dot narrow-band emissions produce better colors?